dillondaudert/pssp_lstm/README.md

 ```
 tensorboard --logdir logdir
 ```
 By default, this will start a web server on the local host.

-An example of the tensorboard dashboard:
+**NOTE**: These summaries can use a lot of space, on the order of 5 - 10GB.

 ## Evaluating the Model